 With the basics of modularizing Shiny code covered, time for some more advanced tricks I have discovered.
-Or at least tricks that are not really covered by the official documentation and guides, but can come in handy.
+Or at least tricks that are not directly covered by the official documentation and guides, but can come in handy.
 First is a trick I call Commons, because the idea is to make something common to each instance of a server module.
 In fairness, this one really is not that involved, but it can still be a useful trick to know.

 In the prior sections I stated I wanted the ability to control the rounding for the tables of random numbers, but had not set it up yet.
 Part of the reason for that is I want this rounding to be a global input, rather than an input you will find within the UI modules.
 Due to how **moduleServer** works, we cannot just call **input$roundTerm** because it will look within a namespace that does not contain it.
 This means we need to pass the value into the module somehow.
-The most obvious means is by an argument, like this:
+The most obvious means is with an argument, like this:

 ```{r echo = TRUE, eval = FALSE}